privateerproj/privateer-sdk/config/README.md

 ## Config

-Configuration docs are located in the README at the top level of the probr repository.
+Configuration docs are located in the README at the top level of the privateer repository.

 When creating new config vars, remember to do the following:

 1. Add an entry to the struct `ConfigVars` in `internal/config/config.go`
 1. Add an entry (matching the config vars struct) to `setEnvOrDefaults` in `internal/config/defaults.go`
-1. If appropriate, add logic to `cmd/probr-cli/flags.go`
+1. If appropriate, add logic to `cmd/privateer-cli/flags.go`

 By following the above steps, you will have accomplished the following:
-1. A new variable will be available across the entire probr codebase
+1. A new variable will be available across the entire privateer codebase
 1. That variable will have a default value
 1. An environment variable can be set to override the default value
 1. The env var can be overridden by a provided yaml config file